huantran123/Data-Structure-and-Algorithms/algorithms/sorting/README.md

 ## Quick Sort
 - Picks an element as a pivot and partitions the given array around the picked pivot
 - The key process in quickSort is a partition().
 The target of partitions is, given an array and an element x of an array as the pivot, put x at its correct position in a sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
 All this should be done in linear time.
+- Quick sort is usually the fastest on average.
+But it has the nasty worst case behavior.
 ### Code
   [quickSort.js](./quickSort.js)
 ### Time Comlexity & Space Complexity